Can sugar shift your mood?

 The convincing happens through a deep-rooted mental or emotional phenomenon, and it’s almost impossible to reason with someone so placebos are used.
 It’s like a little cheat, that gives a patient something like a Vitamin C tablet instead of the Schedule 5 painkiller he/she believes is needed in order to feel better.
 Because the mind is satisfied that the appropriate remedy was applied, the anxieties associated with not receiving it are completely removed.
-Rehabilitation centres often use placebos when weaning patients off of other addictive substances.
+Rehabilitation centres often use placebos when weaning patients off other addictive substances.

 Sugar is considered just the same as other addictive substances.
 For Diabetics, coping with sugar addiction can be a huge uphill battle.
-Because of the mental stance on what sugary products do for the body, Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
+Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
 It happens often based on the assumption that a ‘sugar rush’ is needed.
-Basically, you create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.
+You create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.

 The placebo effect, like all craving situations, can be dangerous.
 It creates a false dependency on harmful sugars that lead to Diabetes to begin with.
 To overcome it, the first thing you need to do is notice when you crave something sweet or starchy.
-Once you identify that feeling, you can question your appetite thoroughly.
+Once you identify that feeling, you can question your appetite.

 Think about when last you ate something, and whether it was low GI.
 Try to confront your craving by questioning whether you’re just thirsty.
 It’s always highly recommended that Diabetics carry a suitable water bottle with them throughout the day.